 Many photographers rely on Lightroom to organize, edit and share their photos.
-While this software has a vast array of tools to help people in several key areas, it has not always been known for speed.
-Recent updates and GPU acceleration have helped, but if you really want to have a faster Lightroom workflow, there are some simple things you can do to supercharge your post-processing.
+While the program has a vast array of tools, it’s not exactly known for its speed.
+Recent updates have helped, but if you’re seeking a faster Lightroom workflow, there are a few simple steps you can take to supercharge your post-processing.

 1. Apply a preset when importing images

-On the right side of the Import screen, there is an option for “Apply During Import.”
-Use this to select one of the many presets built into Lightroom (or select one of your own that you may have saved) and have it automatically applied to your pictures as you import them.
+On the right side of the Import screen, there is an Apply During Import option.
+Use this to select one of Lightroom’s many built-in presets (or select one of your own presets that you’ve previously saved) and ensure that it’s automatically applied to your pictures on import:

 2. Sync settings across multiple images

-If you have spent any time editing multiple similar images in Lightroom, particularly from an event or photo session with clients, you have no doubt found the Copy/Paste Settings to be useful.
-Right-click on any image in the Develop module and choose “Develop Settings->Copy Settings…” Then check the boxes next to any (or all!) the settings you want to copy.
+If you’ve spent time editing multiple similar images in Lightroom, particularly from an event or photo session with clients, you have no doubt found the Copy/Paste Settings option to be useful.
+Right-click on any image in the Develop module and choose Settings>Copy Settings.
+Then check the boxes next to any (or all!) of the settings you want to copy.

 Fortunately, there’s a better way.